-- 7. When is the employer forced to shut down its operations? - Business activity is subject to strict regulations in all parts of Italy, especially on mobility of employees mentioned in question no. 1 above. - A business may be shut down when there are COVID-19 cases among workforce, pending mandatory sanitization of the premises.
+- When is the employer forced to shut down its operations? - Business activity is subject to strict regulations in all parts of Italy; only activity that is considered "essential", as per a list enacted by the government, may be open at this time.
+Restrictions on mobility of employees, as mentioned in item no. 1 above, also apply. - A business must shut down if it does not qualify as "essential" as per a list enacted by the Government. - In addition, a business may be shut down when there are COVID-19 cases among workforce, pending mandatory sanitization of the premises.
 This decision would have to be made after informing and in consultation with local Health and Regional Authorities.
-Social shock absorbers will be made available for these exceptional cases. - 8.
-Does the employer have the obligation to report infections occurring in the business to the health authorities?
+Social shock absorbers are available for these exceptional cases. - Does the employer have the obligation to report infections occurring in the business to the health authorities?